kewisch/web-extensions/charter.md

 ### Transparency

 The group will conduct all of its technical work in public.
-If the group uses GitHub, all technical work will occur in its GitHub repositories (and not in mailing list discussions).
+All technical work will occur in its GitHub repositories (and not in mailing list discussions).
 This is to ensure contributions can be tracked through a software tool.

-Meetings may be restricted to Community Group participants, but a public summary or minutes must be posted to the group's public mailing list, or to a GitHub issue if the group uses GitHub.
+Meetings may be restricted to Community Group participants, but a public summary or minutes must be posted to GitHub.

 ### Decision Process